konsumer/assetsys-test/README.md

 # assetsys-test

-THis will test if we can mount a zip file as root, using [assetsys](https://github.com/mattiasgustavsson/libs/blob/main/assetsys.h).
+This will test if we can mount a zip file as root, using [assetsys](https://github.com/mattiasgustavsson/libs/blob/main/assetsys.h).

 ```